 Once you’ve owned all these words and phrases, you’ll want to be so good that you’ll be counted among the ranks of 大阪人 themselves.
 Check out these resources for further study:

-- Taka-chan’s Page on Osaka: This friendly guy will be a big help to get you acquainted with verb conjugations and the like.
+- Chow Chow Channel: This friendly guy will get you acquainted with verb conjugations and the like.

 Now jump on that train, my ambitious comedians, and don’t stop until the announcer tells you you’ve reached 大阪駅 (おおさかえき) — Osaka station.

-Grab yourself some たこ焼き (たこやき, octopus dumplings) and I’ll meet you there!
+Grab yourself some たこ焼き, and I’ll meet you there!